 Conventional imaging and other technologies often cannot detect fetal brain abnormalities early enough in pregnancy for effective diagnosis and treatment.
 These abnormalities affect the lifelong health, cognitive function and social-behavioral development of the fetus.

-The Developing Brain Research Laboratory, directed by Catherine Limperopoulos, PhD, is housed in the Division of Diagnostic Imaging and Radiology and affiliated with the Fetal Medicine Institute and Newborn Medicine at Children's National Health System.
+The Developing Brain Research Laboratory, directed by Catherine Limperopoulos, PhD, is housed in the Division of Diagnostic Imaging and Radiology and affiliated with the Fetal Medicine Institute and Newborn Medicine at Children's National Hospital.
 Our research focuses on the developing brain, both in utero and in the newborn stages of life.